|

 is Gods love purifying and burning out of repentant souls every worldly

-attachment that is not love, until they become pure love.
+attachment that is not love, until those souls become pure love.
 And the

 fire of Hell is Gods love that burns and torments